helidon-sockshop/sockshop/README.md

-    For example if your top level domain is `mycompany.com` then you should create a single wildcard DNS entry `*.sockshop.mycompany.com` to point to your external LB IP address.
+    For example if your top level domain is `mycompany.com` then you should create a single wildcard DNS entry `*.sockshop.mycompany.com` to point to your external load balancer IP address.

 1. Create the ingress